tttor/ctrl-foundation/method/value-based/naf_gu_2016.md

 * (-): restricted to quadratic Q-fn (?)
 > since the Q-function is quadratic in u, the action that maximizes the Q-function is always given by μ(x|θμ )
 * ?: so NAF for both direct and indirect polucy update?
+  * ans: NO, for planning, it uses iLQG
 * ?: how decomposing Q into (A + V) and using nets to represent V, A can make solving max of Q?
 * ?: how imagination rollout differ from Dyna?